What is the APPI?

 For example, the 2017 revisions removed an exemption for people and businesses that handled data about 5,000 people or fewer.
 They also created a new category of “special care” data with extra protection.

-The most recent revisions passed Japan’s parliament in 2020 and take effect from 1 April 2022.
+The most recent revisions passed Japan’s parliament in 2020 and took effect on 1 April 2022.
 The main changes are:

 - To remove any restrictions on the APPI applying outside of Japan.

 - To require businesses to disclose when they send data outside of Japan and to take steps to make sure it remains protected.

 - To extend the law’s reach to cover pseudonymously processed data.

 - To require mandatory of data breaches meeting certain characteristics.
 These include breaches that involve sensitive data, data covering more than 1,000 people, and suspected cyberattacks or other criminally-motivated breaches.